 1. Introduction

-JDBC/SQL provided a lot of capability to interface with the database, but with a significant amount of code required.
+JDBC/SQL provided a lot of capabilities to interface with the database, but with a significant amount of code required.

 JPA simplified the mapping, but as you observed with the JPA DAO implementation — there was still a modest amount of boilerplate code.